moisesGlb/automationTraningFanny/README.md

   - Selenium
   - Data provider
   - Page Object Model and Page Factory
-  - You can execute this repo in linux distribution, windows or mac
+  - You can execute this repo windows

 # Requisites